harobed/opinionated-project-deployment-guideline/README.md

-# My opinionated project deployment guideline (draft)
+# My opinionated project deployment guideline

+Status: Draft / Work in progress

 This is my opinionated guideline to deploy one application: